-Jill Robson is Creative Recovery Network’s project manager and producer of the Creative Responders podcast.
+Jill Robson is Creative Recovery Network’s Communications Officer and Producer of the Creative Responders podcast.
 She is a communications specialist with more than 15 years experience in the film and cultural sectors as a publicist, marketing executive and communications director.

 The Creative Recovery Network